Recipes

 Potatoes have always been more than just a side dish in my life—they’re a cornerstone of my childhood, a symbol of family, and honestly, a bit of an obsession.
 We didn’t just eat potatoes; we lived them.

 In my family, potatoes were our rice, our bread, our everything.
-While some cultures might have rice or bread on the table three times a day, for us, it was potatoes—morning, noon, and night.
+While some cultures might have rice or bread on the table three times a day, for us, it was potatoes—morning, noon, and evening.
 We’d have them boiled with breakfast, fried for lunch, and mashed for dinner, often straight from the fields we tended with our own hands.
 So, when I say I love potatoes, I mean I really love them.
 They’re comfort, they’re nostalgia, and they’re home.

 This is a true homemade recipe, and I’ll walk you through the traditional by-hand method.
 That said, I’ll also point out where an electric hand mixer can be a helpful shortcut—if you choose to use one.
 Just be careful not to overmix, as that can affect the texture.